Colorado Car Accident Lawyers

 - According to the Colorado Department of Transportation, there have been 469 fatalities caused by auto accidents in Colorado in 2019.

 - Fatalities occur at the highest rate amongst drivers over the age of 65—181 of the 469 total fatalities in 2019 have fallen into this category.

 - Some of the most dangerous roads in Colorado are treacherous mountain passes like Red Mountain Pass, Coal Bank Pass, and Wolf Creek Pass.

-Trying to find where to begin after a car accident can seem daunting.
+Trying to find where to begin after a car accident in Colorado can seem daunting.
 However, though every accident is unique, they can generally be broken down into the same few steps.

 1. Contact an Attorney: An experienced auto accident lawyer may be able to guide you through the rest of the steps in an efficient and effective way.

 2. Information Gathering: After hiring an attorney, they may be able to start gathering the information that your case requires.
 This can include things like photos or video footage that may be available, medical records, and police reports.